ghostmonitor/archive-gm-jobs/Senior Engineer.md

 You're not going to become a millionaire _in the first few months_ - since we offer net 400-600,000 HUF, but we propose you stock options and an advanced salary growth timetable.
 If the company wins - you win as well.

-We're small right now, but there's a huge opprtunity for aggressive expansion.
+We're small right now, but there's a huge opportunity for aggressive expansion.
 Don't forget: the e-commerce won't stop growing.

-If you want to literally own your project and take one of the biggest challenge in your life - you should join us.
+If you want to literally own your project and take one of the biggest challenges in your life - you should join us.

 ## **Contact**